 John Eustace was, however, a Quaker, and was influenced greatly by the Quaker philosophy of ‘Moral Treatment’ compassion rather than punishment – expounded by William Tuke in The York Retreat.
 Tuke’s basic belief that the care of the disturbed patient should be holistic rather than purely medical, has been central to the development of the Eustace Family’s approach to the mentally ill.
 In this context, holistic extended to include sympathetic surroundings with space to work, space to walk, space to relax.
 Hence the beautiful lands of the Eustace Estate formed, from the start, an integral part of the treatment; and because the Eustaces always lived on the Estate, indeed, for a long time in the same houses as the patients, the history of the Eustace family is inseparable from a history of the development of the Eustace Hospital Group itself.”

-To read the full Eustace family history, please click on the document on the right of this page.
+To read the full Eustace family history, please click on the document below.